 There’s a good chance that your WiFi router is set to allow for remote access by default.
 This is a big no-no for home network security.

-In the event that you need to call customer support with your internet provider, this might be a good thing.
+In the event that you need to call customer support with your internet provider, there might be a good use for this feature.
 Otherwise, it’s like a city with a massive wall of defense that has an unlocked back door.

 Thankfully, for most routers this is a simple security setting that you can toggle on and off.
 In the case below, it was found under my router’s security tab and listed as “remote control”.